emeraldKnife/my_first_CTF_challenge/README.md

 # my_first_CTF_challenge
-This is my first CTF challenge that uses LSB steganography and web exploitation.
+This is my first CTF challenge!!!

 The city of OZ has an ancient code that is unknown to the new generation.
 Somehow, after many excavations, people found a picture of the city and a text note that said, "Within lies the divine code..."!